Blown-up singular Riemannian foliations: Basic Cohomology of the Blown-up Foliation

-\begin{obs} It is worth noticing that the same proof holds, more generally, for the blow-up along a closed, saturated submanifold $V$ contained within the minimal locus $\Sg$, since $V$ admits a distinguished tubular neighborhood with the same properties.
-This further generalization can be used, for instance, when blowing-up an already regular Riemannian foliation along a closed saturated submanifold. \end{obs}
+It is worth noticing that the same proof holds, more generally, for the blow-up along a closed, saturated submanifold $S$ within a stratum, since $S$ admits a distinguished tubular neighborhood with the same properties.
+This further generalization can be used, for example, when blowing-up an already regular Riemannian foliation along a closed saturated submanifold --- for instance, a stratum of $\overline{\fol}$ or a holonomy stratum.
+In this vein, Theorem \ref{principal result} generalizes the classical description of the cohomology of the blow-up (see \cite{gitler,poag}), which corresponds to the case in which $\fol$ is the trivial foliation by points.

-In the classical case (see \cite{gitler,poag}) the hypothesis on the injectivity of $\pi^*$ is not needed, since it is guaranteed by Poincaré duality.
-We had to keep this technicality here, since there is no analog property for basic cohomology, in the general singular setting.
-In what follows, we discuss several special cases in which $\pi^*$ is injective.

-\begin{cor}[De Rham cohomology] For a compact orientable manifold $M$, let $V$ be a closed submanifold of $M$.
+\begin{cor} For a compact orientable manifold $M$, let $\Sg\subset M$ be a closed submanifold such that $\blup{\Sg}{M}$ is orientable.
 Then